Types of Diabetes Medications

 Oral Diabetes Medications

-Oral medications help lower blood sugar through different mechanisms, such as improving insulin sensitivity or reducing glucose production in the liver.
+Oral medications help lower blood sugar primarily in people with type 2 diabetes by improving insulin sensitivity or reducing glucose production in the liver.

 Common categories include: